mainframed/DC30_Workshop/README.md

     - You can check the output of MVSCE `printers/prt00e.txt` to see each job completed
 - Shutdown MVS/CE
 - Re-IPL MVS/CE and enjoy your lab environment
+- Then download web3270 from https://github.com/MVS-sysgen/web3270
+- Follow the instructions on how to prepare for web3270
+- Edit `web3270.ini` as appropriate
+- Launch web3270 with `python3 -u ./server.py --config /path/to/config --certs /path/to/certs`

 ## Files